All-Season Pests and Predators of Cavity-Nesting Bees

 Honey Bees & Bumble Bees

 Ever notice honey bees or bumble bees flying around the outside of your solitary bee house?
 We've had many bee raisers ask us if these social bees are predators of solitary bees.
-We are happy to report that they do not!
+We are happy to report that they are not!
 They are likely attracted to the scent of nectar and pollen but will not invade a solitary bee nest to retrieve these food sources.

 However, there is evidence that large populations of honey bees can pose a threat to solitary bees, not as a predator but as a competitor.
 There is evidence that introduced bees like honey bees can lead to solitary, native bee declines when they compete for the same nectar and pollen sources in gardens and native vegetation areas.